Government publishes research briefing on pension scams

 There are two main funds available to help victims of pension mis-selling:

 You can make a mis-sold pension claim without a lawyer.
 But while a DIY mis-selling claim could save you solicitor’s fees, in the end, even if you win, you might walk away with less compensation.
 This is often due to a lack of understanding over the law/procedures, which can put individuals at a disadvantage when up against savvy (and sometimes aggressive) defence lawyers.
 And, of course, if you lose your case, you will likely have to pay the other side’s costs.
-Because Keller Postman UK offers no-win, no-fee funding arrangements, you benefit from expert legal support without worrying about costs.
+Because KP Law offers no-win, no-fee funding arrangements, you benefit from expert legal support without worrying about costs.

 If you were persuaded to transfer your pension to an unsuitable scheme, you might have been mis-sold, and we can help you to claim.
 We help our clients claim back what they are due via both the FSCS and the FOS.
 Signing up is straightforward and costs you nothing as we act on a no win-no fee basis.